IPL mega auction: James Anderson among 37 England players shortlisted but no Jofra Archer

-England's record Test wicket-taker James Anderson included on list of 574 players up for grabs in Indian Premier League mega auction on November 24 and 25; Jofra Archer will not be involved; 204 spots to be filled across the 10 squads with 70 available to overseas players
+England's record Test wicket-taker James Anderson included on list of 574 players for Indian Premier League mega auction on November 24 and 25; Jofra Archer, Mark Wood and Joe Root will not be involved; 204 spots to be filled across the 10 squads with 70 available to overseas players

 James Anderson has made the shortlist for the Indian Premier League mega auction later this month but Jofra Archer is not among the 37 England-qualified players included.